Drtil8/IPK-project2/README.md

 **Optinal arguments:**

-    -p <port_number>
+    -p <port_number>    Filter packets on the specific interface by port.

-Filter packets on the specific interface by port.
-If this argument not set, all ports are considered.
+If this argument is not set, all ports are considered.

 If no argument for filtering tcp or udp is set, automaticaly filter packets both protocols tcp and upd.
 > :warning: **Port number has to be in interval <0, 2^16 - 1>, i.e. <0, 65535>.**